Teng Xiu: Life

-In 280, while Teng Xiu was busy dealing with the rebels, enemy forces from Eastern Wu's rival state, the Jin dynasty, invaded Wu.
+In December 279 or January 280, while Teng Xiu was busy dealing with the rebels, enemy forces from Eastern Wu's rival state, the Jin dynasty, invaded Wu.
 Teng Xiu then led troops from Guang Province to counter the invasion, but by the time he reached Baqiu (巴丘; present-day Yueyang, Hunan), Sun Hao had surrendered to the Jin dynasty, thus bringing an end to Eastern Wu's existence.
 Teng Xiu was so depressed that he wept and returned to Guang Province.
-Later, he surrendered to the Jin dynasty as well, along with Lü Feng (閭豐; the Inspector of Guang Province) and Wang Yi (王毅; the Administrator of Cangwu Commandery).
+Later, he surrendered to the Jin dynasty as well, along with Lü Feng (閭豐; the Inspector of Guang Province) and Wang Yi (王毅; the Administrator of Cangwu Commandery and father of Wang Ji).

 Some time later, Emperor Wu of the Jin dynasty issued an imperial decree to appoint Teng Xiu as General Who Stabilises the South (安南將軍) and Governor of Guang Province, in addition to granting him full authority and control over Guang Province as he did during Sun Hao's reign.
 Emperor Wu also enfeoffed Teng Xiu as the Marquis of Wudang (武當侯).
 Teng Xiu died in 288.
+Initially, he was to be given the posthumous name "Sheng" (声).
+After his son Teng Bing (滕并) submitted a memorial to the throne, he was eventually given the posthumous name Zhong (忠).